 In the spring of 1993, Marty & Bobby Jones set out to put together a Super Late Model spectacular that would rival any pavement race in the country.
-With ideas from some of the sharpest minds in the business, the "Klash" was born and their dreams realized.
-A prize that hundreds of Midwest Late Model drivers strive to add to their racing resumes, the Klash has been named one of the top five short track racing events in the nation.
+With ideas from some of the sharpest minds in the business, the Klash was born and their dreams realized.
+The Klash is the prize that hundreds of Midwest Late Model drivers strive to add to their racing resumes.
+Gary Howe continued to build the Klash so that it's been named one of the top five short track racing events in the nation.